CQWEO/COVEDUDE/README.md

             end
         end
     end)
-    Tab:Toggle("Disable Seek Trigger","Makes it so you can't trigger Seek to spawn.
+    Tab:Toggle("Disable All Seek Chase","Makes it so you can't trigger Seek to spawn.
 Other players still can.",false,function(Bool)
         DisableSeek = Bool
         for _,Object in pairs(workspace.CurrentRooms:GetDescendants()) do
             if Object.Name == "Collision" then